SpellholdStudios/RuadRofhessaItemUpgrade/ruad/readme/ruad-readme-english.txt

 - Added Cloak of Thay, Mits of Shaiman, Nature's Cloak and Nature's Staff. (evildevil)
 - Fixed a bug where Ruad's name would appear as "Pikim's Armor".
 - Changed Ruad's animation.
 Thanks Tyrus.
-- Removed Lamf·da due to lack of support.
+- Removed Lamf√°da due to lack of support.
 - Revamped the Readme file.
 - Updated WeiDU installer to v113.